hernantz/blog/content/the-branch-is-dead-short-live-the-branch.md

 gets fixed, re-painted and it's oars replaced, all this must be done on the fly.

-All the aforementioned pain points cannot be avoided but mitigated, with enough care and discipline, but this last one requires a mind change, commiting towards **shipping something valuable** sprint by sprint.
+All the aforementioned pain points cannot be avoided but mitigated, with enough care and discipline, but this last one requires a mind change, committing towards **shipping something valuable** sprint by sprint.
 This becomes especially important once the app is already being used because of the unpredictable [nature of software projects][8], where priorities and requirements change quite